EFeru/MotionGenerator/README.md

 Matlab and cpp (tested in Arduino) libraries are available.
 Conversion to other platforms should be straight-forward.

+Note: The reason why I wrote my own library is because the existing ones are NOT analytical-based solution.
+Therefore, they depend on the sampling rate used, which leads to oscillations and even instability.
+The library presented here, works no matter the sampling rate.

 # Features
 * On the fly profile generation
 * Analytical-based solution